 Trichomoniasis can sometimes be difficult to diagnose because symptoms are similar to those of other sexually transmitted infections (STIs).

-If you think you may have trichomoniasis, you should visit your GP or your local sexual health clinic (genitourinary medicine (GUM)) clinic.
+If you think you may have trichomoniasis, you should visit a GP or your local sexual health clinic (genitourinary medicine (GUM)) clinic.

-In some cases, your GP may refer you to a GUM clinic for tests and treatment if they think you have trichomoniasis.
+In some cases, the GP may refer you to a GUM clinic for tests and treatment if they think you have trichomoniasis.

 Call a sexual health clinic if you need help or advice.
 Only go to a clinic if you've been told to.